Wood turtle: Ecology and behavior

 Males are known to be aggressive, with larger and older turtles being more dominant.
 Larger males rank higher on the social hierarchy often created by wood turtle colonies.
 In the wild, the submissive turtle is either forced to flee, or is bombarded with physical abuses, which include biting, shoving, and ramming.
 Larger and more dominant males will sometimes try to remove a subordinate male while he is mating with a female.
 The defender will, if he does not successfully fight for his position, lose the female to the larger male.
 Therefore, among males, there is a direct relationship between copulation opportunities and social rank.
 However, the outcome of encounters between two turtles is more aggression-dependent than size-dependent.
 The wood turtle that is more protective of his or her area is the victor.
 Physical bouts between wood turtles (regardless of sex) increases marginally during the fall and spring (times of mating).

 The wood turtle is omnivorous, feeding mainly on plant matter and animals both on land and in water.
 It eats prey such as beetles, millipedes, and slugs.
 Also, wood turtles consume specific fungi (Amanita muscaria and Leccinum arcolatum), mosses, grasses, various insects, and also carrion.
-On occasion, it can be seen stomping the ground with alternating hits of the left and right front feet.
+On occasion, it can be seen stomping the ground with alternating hits of the left and right front feet, known as worm charming.
 This behavior imitates the vibrations caused by moles, sometimes causing earthworms to rise to the surface where they quickly become easy prey.
 When hunting, the wood turtle pokes its head into such areas as dead and decaying logs, the bottoms of bushes, and in other vegetation.
 In the water, it exhibits similar behavior, searching algae beds and cavities along the sides of the stream or river.

 Many different animals are predators of or otherwise pose a threat to the wood turtle.
 They include snapping turtles, raccoons, otters, foxes, and cats.
 All of these species destroy unhatched eggs and prey upon hatchlings and juveniles.
 Several animals that often target wood turtle eggs are the common raven and coyote, which may completely destroy the nests they encounter.
 Evidence of predatory attacks (wounds to the skin and such) are common on individuals, but the northern populations tend to display more scarring than the southern ones.
 In addition to these threats, wood turtles also suffer from leech infestations.